buntec/ff4s/docs/examples/data-fetch.md

 }
 ```

-The `SetFact` action is only responsible for mutating the state hence the purpose of the `none`.
+The `SetFact` action is only responsible for updating the state hence the purpose of the `none`.
 However more interestingly,
 the `Generate` action is performing a `GET` request that is conceived as a 'long running' effect and hence is scheduled on a separate fiber.
 This is indeed handled internally by `ff4s` in order to avoid a blocking HTTP call.